Find Affordable College Courses

 Dayton, OH

-University of Dayton did quite well in this year’s ranking of the most popular places for civil engineering students to get a master’s degree.
-It came in at #10 on the list.
-UDayton is a large private not-for-profit school located in the midsize city of Dayton.
+University of Dayton landed the #10 spot in the 2023 rankings for the most popular master’s degree civil engineering programs.
+UDayton is a fairly large private not-for-profit school located in the medium-sized city of Dayton.

 Of the 23 students majoring in civil eng at UDayton, 74% are male and 26% are female.

-Read full report on Civil Engineering at University of Dayton
+Full Civil Engineering at University of Dayton Report

 Best Civil Engineering Colleges by State

-Explore the best civil engineering schools for a specific state in the Great Lakes region.
+Explore the best civil engineering colleges for a specific state in the Great Lakes region.

 State Degrees Awarded